 In 2021, there were no contributions to the Company's U.S. qualified plans required by the Pension Protection Act of 2006.
-The Company contributed \$0.1 million to its foreign qualified plans in 2021.
-The Company entered into a settlement agreement with a multi-employer pension plan in December of 2019 and, pursuant to that agreement, made a \$10.0 million cash payment in 2019, \$6.0 million cash payment in 2020, and \$5.0 million cash payment in 2021, according to the terms of that settlement agreement.
+The Company contributed \$10.0 million and \$2.5 million to its U.S. and foreign qualified plans, respectively, in 2022.
+The Company entered into a settlement agreement with a multi-employer pension plan in December of 2019 and, pursuant to that agreement, made a \$6.0 million cash payment in 2020, and \$5.0 million cash payment in 2021, according to the terms of that settlement agreement.